Week 4: Recognize and Prevent Cybercrime

 This article applies to: National Cybersecurity Awareness Month

 Keep your devices and apps up to date.
 Manufacturers and software developers often patch security holes in their products, but they only work if you apply them.
-Stay current with notifications from your computer and mobile devices informing you of updates waiting to install, and act as soon as they're available.
+Stay current with notifications for your computer and mobile devices informing you of updates waiting to install, and act as soon as they're available.